ShayadRon/Pokedex/README.md

-# Poedex - EDA, Decision Tree, PCA and Clustering
+# Pokedex - EDA, Decision Tree, PCA and Clustering

 ## About
 This dataset contains information on all 802 Pokemon from all Seven Generations of Pokemon.